The Stages of a Relationship Most Couples Go Through

 What is the hardest stage of a relationship?

-The hardest stage of a relationship may be the doubts and crises stage, particularly if you’re asking yourself whether these flaws are indeed red flags.
+The hardest stage of a relationship may be the power struggle stage, where all your doubts creep in, particularly if you’re asking yourself whether these flaws are indeed red flags.
 However, some may argue that the first stage is the hardest as you decide whether or not to carry on, or perhaps the deep attachment stage as you navigate life’s challenges.

-There is no such thing as the perfect relationship — it’s all about what works best for you and your partner.
-Tell each other how you feel and work hard to overcome life’s challenges together.
+It all depends on your own individual journey, as there is no such thing as the perfect relationship — it’s all about what works best for you and your partner.
+Opting for transparency and open communication as you navigate these stages is key, as you can work as a team to overcome these challenges.

 What relationship phase am I in?

-Remember, nobody can define your relationship but you.
-We all go through different stages and may cycle them depending on what life throws at us.
-The important part is sticking with each other.
+Remember, nobody can define your relationship but you!
+We all go through different stages at different paces, and we may even go back and forth depending on what life has in store for us.

 petal decoration